This post contains affiliate links. Read the full disclosure here.

 - Chill the buttercream in the fridge for 15 minutes before piping it onto the cupcakes.
 This is optional but I find it makes things a lot easier and less messy!

-- Wait until the cupcakes have cooled completely before frosting them!
+- Wait until the dairy free vanilla cupcakes have cooled completely before frosting them!
 The buttercream will melt and make a mess if the cupcakes are still warm.

 - If baking more than one tray at a time, the cupcakes may have to be rotated halfway through and will take a few minutes longer to bake.